-- Do you have a fresh idea for building a welcoming, inclusive community?
+Do you have an idea for building welcoming, inclusive community?

 If you have a great idea, we want to hear about it!

 In the 1960s, a group of south Charlotte families formed Pilgrim Congregational United Church of Christ — the third UCC church established in the city since Holy Covenant’s predecessor church was formed downtown in 1906.
 First meeting in a school, then in a donated house, the congregation eventually built a sanctuary on its property and leased the original house to an active recovery community.
 Over the years, Pilgrim was served by a succession of pastors — but by the early 2000s, the congregation had grown smaller and its membership older.
-In 2012, Pilgrim merged its congregation with Holy Covenant, continuing to worship as Holy Covenant’s South Campus with support from members of the larger church.
-In 2015, the merged congregation decided to close the second site and sell the south Charlotte property, with the understanding that 90% of the net sales proceeds would be set aside to establish The Pilgrim Legacy Fund — an endowment whose earnings would help fund new ministry in south Charlotte.
-A team was recruited to develop a strategy for the new initiative, and after a year of research, discernment and discussion, the team determined to cast a wide net — seeking proposals from anyone with fresh ideas for ministry.
+In 2012, Pilgrim merged its congregation with Holy Covenant; and in 2015, the merged congregations closed and sold the south Charlotte property, with the understanding that 90% of the net sales proceeds would be set aside to establish The Pilgrim Legacy Fund — an endowment whose earnings would help fund new ministry, initially in south Charlotte.
+The first round of grants in 2018 funded three diverse new ministry/community-building programs, with 2019 seeing a renewed grant for one of those programs.
+Going forward, The Pilgrim Legacy Fund expects to offer smaller, one-time grants across a wider geography.

-The members of Holy Covenant UCC gathered on more than one occasion to consider our vision for new ministry in South Charlotte.
-In break-out groups and as a community, we brainstormed and talked and refined our non-negotiables.
+The members of Holy Covenant UCC gathered on more than one occasion to consider the vision for new ministry, and refined the non-negotiables for grants from The Pilgrim Legacy Fund.
 The final list isn’t long, but it’s critical.
-Any new ministry we support must share our values of —
+Any new ministry or program the fund supports must share Holy Covenant’s values of —

 - social justice